How Much Cash Do You Actually Need to Close on a Florida Home?

 The Biggest Buyer Closing Costs in Florida

 - Lender’s Title Insurance: Required for all financed purchases.
-Protects your lender (not you personally) from title defects.
-Cost: $500–$1,200.
+Protects your lender from title defects.
+Cost: approximately $500–$1,200.

-- Homeowner’s Insurance (12 months upfront): Florida’s hurricane risk makes insurance premiums significantly higher than the national average — budget $1,800–$3,500/year in Central Florida.
+- Homeowner’s Insurance (12 months upfront): Florida’s hurricane risk means premiums are significantly higher than the national average — budget $1,800–$3,500/year in Central Florida.

 - Prepaid Interest: Interest from your closing date through the end of the month.
 Closing on the 25th minimizes this; closing on the 1st maximizes it.